mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 **Well, TBH, there is no way in the world that the code above can beat the ORM when it comes to performance!**

 It is using the evil `reflection` in which it significantly affect the type manipulation of your application.
-When you run the codes and you process multi-thousand rows, you will notice the memory consumptions out of it.
+When you run the  and you process multi-thousand rows, you will notice the memory consumptions out of it.

 > I will definitely call you the craziest and dumbiest developer if you will spend time writing your own compiler just for this sake (within your application).
 Why not just install an ORM, it only takes 5 seconds.